alex-wap/blog/recommenders/xzhang.md

    1. I surveyed literature and *identified a research problem* that is of interest to both the industry and academic community, and that has not been attempted to be solved before.
-   2. I have *identified a new phenomenon* of monotony aversion in social networks that has been mentioned and overlooked in many previous papers, but never validated or quantified.
+   2. I have *identified a new phenomenon* I call monotony aversion in social networks with timelines, which has been mentioned and overlooked in many previous papers, but never validated or quantified.
-   3. I attempted performing some analysis and formulating the problem using queuing theory, but got stuck.
+   3. I attempted performing some analysis and formulating the scheduling problem using queuing theory, but got stuck.
 I took a course on random processes this semester, and after a few months into the course, was *successfully able to use the new techniques I learnt* to formulate the problem elegantly.
-   4. I was able to *independently obtain real-world data access* to Twitter unfollows from a company, by contacting a KAUST alumnus working in that company and persuading the CEO to collaborate.
+   4. I was able to *independently obtain real-world data access* to Twitter "unfollows" from a company, by contacting a KAUST alumnus working in that company and persuading the CEO to collaborate.

-I am the sole contributor to the coding, mathematical modeling and paper writing in the project so far.
+I am also the sole contributor to the coding, mathematical modelling and paper writing in the project so far.

 ### Extended Abstract